factplane/DP_DATA_ANALYSIS/README.md

 Repository for all data analysis projects

 The database used for this analysis is from https://github.com/dnoeth/AdventureWorksDW_Teradata.
-Thanks to the creater of the above project.
+Thanks to the creater of this project.